Monitor Refresh Rate Guide: 60Hz vs 144Hz vs 240Hz Explained + Live Hz Test

 4. In-game: Most games show the current refresh rate in graphics settings or overlay tools (MSI Afterburner, RTSS)

-Important: Simply having a 144Hz monitor does not guarantee it's running at 144Hz.
+Important: Simply having a 144Hz monitor does not guarantee it’s running at 144Hz.
 You must set it in Display Settings.
-Many monitors default to 60Hz when first connected.
-Always verify your active refresh rate after connecting a new display.

 Is 144Hz worth it over 60Hz?

-Yes, for almost all users.
-The smoothness improvement from 60Hz to 144Hz is immediately and universally perceptible — most people notice it within seconds.
-In 2026, 144Hz IPS monitors at 1080p and 1440p are widely available and cost little more than equivalent 60Hz displays.
 It is the single best value upgrade in display specifications.
 Even for non-gaming use, desktop scrolling and cursor movement feel qualitatively better at 144Hz.

 Do you need 240 FPS to use a 240Hz monitor?

-No, but the benefit scales with how close to 240 FPS your GPU can sustain.
-With VRR/FreeSync/G-Sync active, a 240Hz monitor at 120 FPS still eliminates tearing and looks smooth.
 However, to experience true 240Hz motion clarity, you need your GPU to produce approximately 200+ FPS consistently.
 Below 144 FPS on a 240Hz panel, the advantage over a 144Hz panel is minimal unless you are sensitive to the reduced frame delivery latency.

-Both eliminate screen tearing by synchronizing the monitor's refresh to the GPU's frame output (VRR).
-G-Sync uses NVIDIA's proprietary hardware module (more expensive monitors, only works with NVIDIA).
-FreeSync uses the open VESA Adaptive-Sync standard (cheaper, works with AMD GPUs natively, and with NVIDIA GPUs as "G-Sync Compatible" since 2019).
-For most buyers, a FreeSync Premium or FreeSync Premium Pro monitor paired with any modern GPU provides essentially the same experience as G-Sync hardware at lower cost.
+FreeSync uses the open VESA variable sync standard (cheaper, works with AMD GPUs natively, and with NVIDIA GPUs as “G-Sync Compatible” since 2019).
+FreeSync Premium monitors paired with modern GPUs provide the same visual experience as expensive G-Sync hardware.

 Does a higher refresh rate reduce input lag?